evolution-linux/evolution-docs/src/config/media/pipewire.md

 sources and sinks as well as enforcing routing policy.
 Without a session manager, PipeWire will not function.
-The reference [`pipewire-media-session`](https://gitlab.freedesktop.org/pipewire/media-session) was originally provided in the Void `pipewire` package and configured to run by default to satisfy this requirement.
+The reference [`pipewire-media-session`](https://gitlab.freedesktop.org/pipewire/media-session) was originally provided in the EvolutionOS `pipewire` package and configured to run by default to satisfy this requirement.
 However, `pipewire-media-session` is deprecated and the authors recommend using [WirePlumber](https://pipewire.pages.freedesktop.org/wireplumber/) in its place.
 Install the `wireplumber` package to use this session manager with PipeWire.

-> If you have installed an earlier version of the Void `pipewire` package, make
+> If you have installed an earlier version of the EvolutionOS `pipewire` package, make
 > sure to update your system to eliminate any stale system configuration that
 > may attempt to launch `pipewire-media-session`.
 Users who previously overrode
 > the system configuration to use `wireplumber`, *e.g.* by placing a custom